petervirtue/petervirtue/README.md

 ### Hi there 👋
 <p>I am a full-stack Software Engineer currently working on a little bit of everything at Folia Health.
-I pride myself onbeing a quick learner and always love a good challenge!
+I pride myself on being a quick learner and always love a good challenge!
 Here's a bit more about me</p>

 - 🌱 Software Engineer at Folia Health
 - 📍 Boston, Massachusetts, USA